-Prescription opioids can be used to treat moderate-to-severe pain and are often prescribed following surgery or injury, or for health conditions such as cancer.
-Opioids carry serious risk of addiction, abuse, and overdose, in addition to a number of side effects, even when taken as directed.
+Prescription opioids carry serious risk of addiction, abuse, and overdose, in addition to a number of side effects, even when taken as directed.
 According to the Centers for Disease Control, deaths from prescription opioids—drugs like oxycodone, hydrocodone, and methadone—have more than quadrupled since 1999.

-For that reason, a number of health organizations are seriously looking at alternative ways to manage pain.
+For that reason, a number of health organizations and governmental agencies are seriously looking at alternative ways to manage pain.

-In the past year, the American Massage Therapy Association (AMTA) has been actively engaged with several organizations and agencies regarding massage therapy for pain and specifically as an alternative to opioids.
+The American Massage Therapy Association (AMTA) continues to be actively engaged with several organizations and agencies regarding massage therapy for pain and specifically as an alternative to opioids.

 Academy of Integrative Pain Management

-The American College of Physicians has issued a new guideline recommending massage therapy for low-back pain.
+The American College of Physicians has issued guidelines recommending massage therapy for low-back pain.

 Helping Government Address Opioid Use

 - AMTA worked directly with the West Virginia Attorney General for a program to reduce use of opioids for pain.
 The state is very positive about the incorporation of massage therapy in a list of approaches to pain that can help stop the rampant use of opioids there – the highest in the country.

 The state public education program includes a recommendation of massage therapy as a first-line approach vs. opioids.
 As a result, AMTA has been actively discussing a similar approach with legislators in an increasing number of states.

 - We also connected the state officials in West Virginia with researchers in Kentucky working on this same subject.
 We have had an ongoing relationship with researchers at the University of Kentucky for educational roundtables in West Virginia and Kentucky.
 They recently published some of their results, showing the value and efficacy of massage as a substitute for opioids.